NiklavsM/Gizmoball/docs/preliminaryrelease/preliminaryrelease.md

 **Test inputs:** User:

-1. Starts at the "Editor mode"
+1. Does steps 1-7 described in Test 9

-2. User has an already saved configuration displayed on the board
+2. Change the board layout

 3. Clicks "Save" icon located in the top toolbar